Pandaw River Cruises

 TRANSFERS & JOINING

-DAY 1 ARRIVAL PARO
+DAY 1 PARO - THIMPHU

 Arrival to Paro on your own arrangements and transfer to your hotel.
 Flight arrival is best before midday.